experteer/blobsterix/README.md

 This will run the server in the current directory which will create a contents and a cache folder uppon the first request that needs them.
 If this is enough you are basicly done and you can use the server.
 When you need more control over the server you will have to create a server configuration.
 For this process there are generators shipped with blobsterix.

+# HTTP interface

+Now the server has two http interface and a status page.

+## Status Page

+The status page can be retrived via

+  * GET /status
+  * GET /status.json
+  * GET /status.xml

+The first returns a "beautifull" html page.
+The other two return the status data as json or xml as expected.

+## S3 interface

+The s3 interface works like the aws system but without the encryption and security parameters.
+Because of this you shouldn't route GET, PUT, POST requests to the outside.
+Check the amazon s3 specs for more information.
+It only supports the REST api with the following actions:

+  * list buckets
+  * list bucket entries
+  * get file
+  * head file
+  * create bucket
+  * delete bucket
+  * put file into bucket
+  * delete file from bucket

+## Blob interface

+The blob interface is reachable at

+  * GET /blob/v1/

+It only supports GET and HEAD requests and the url is constructed as this:

+  * /blob/v1/$trafo.$bucket/$file

+The transformation is expected in the following format:

+  * $trafoname_$value,$trafoname_$value,...

+The trafo is optional the bucket and file are not.
+The blob interface does not allow listing of buckets or files inside buckets.

 # Config setup

 To setup a special server change into and empty directory: